OHIF/Viewers/platform/docs/docs/platform/services/data/DicomMetadataStore.md

 - `EVENTS`: Object including the events mentioned above.
 You can subscribe to these events by calling DicomMetaDataStore.subscribe(EVENTS.SERIES_ADDED, myFunction).
 [Read more about pub/sub pattern here](../pubsub.md)

-- `addInstances(instances, madeInClient = false)`: adds the instances metadata to the store. madeInClient is explained in detail below.
+- `addInstances(instances, madeInClient = false)`: adds the instances' metadata to the store. madeInClient is explained in detail below.
 After adding to the store it fires the EVENTS.INSTANCES_ADDED.

 - `addSeriesMetadata(seriesSummaryMetadata, madeInClient = false)`: adds series summary metadata.
 After adding it fires EVENTS.SERIES_ADDED